 The saying, "It's not what you know.
 It's who you know," has never been truer.
 Take advantage of your current connections and use them to expand your professional network today.

 Avoid sending your resume on first contact, or asking if your new connection knows of any job openings at their company.
-Your first message to a new connection should focus on starting a conversation, and you can effectively do that by asking for general advice rather than requesting for a job.
+Your first message to a new connection should focus on starting a conversation, and you can effectively do that by asking for general advice rather than inquiring about a job.

 Also, remember to keep questions open-ended so you can build conversation, not end it.